 - Geen Honours Class

 This course introduces students to a number of new religions and forms of alternative spirituality, and equips studetns with an analytical toolkit for the study of these phenomena.
 The course is divided into two parts.
-In the first (and largest) part we look at institutionalised new religions (or ‘cults’) such as Scientology, the Raëlian movement and Wicca (modern Witchcraft); in the second part we look at non-institutionalised forms of alternative spirituality (i.e. holistic spirituality or ‘New Age’).
-We shall approach these movements from two angles.
-From a comparative study-of-religion perspective we will look closely at the beliefs and practises of the various new religions, ask such questions as how they legitimise themselves, and seek to locate them within the history of religion.
-From a sociological perspective we will look at the social profile of those who joins, compare the formal institutionalisation of new religious movements with the loose organisation of the holistic milieu, and consider phenomena such as conversion and spiritual seeking.
-The course facilitates interaction with the empirical field in various ways: we hope to be able to visit a religious movement (last year that was the Scientology Church in Amsterdam) and/or organise a small symposium with guest speakers.
-The final paper will be based on a visit at a local Mind, Body, Spirit fair.
+In the first (and largest) part we look at institutionalised new religions (or ‘cults’) such as Scientology, the Raëlian movement, and Wicca (modern Witchcraft); in the second part we look at non-institutionalised forms of alternative spirituality (i.e. holistic spirituality or ‘New Age’).
+We approach both new religions and alternative spirituality from two angles.
+From a comparative study-of-religion perspective we analyse, compare, and classify the beliefs and practices of the new religions, ask such questions as how the new religions legitimise themselves, and seek to locate the new religions within the history of religion.
+From a sociological perspective we look at the social profile of those who join, compare the formal institutions and charismatic leaders of new religions with the loose organisation of the new age milieu, and consider phenomena such as conversion and spiritual seeking.
+As part of the course we will visit a religious movement (last year that was the Scientology Church in Amsterdam) and/or organise a small symposium with guest speakers (in previous years we have had symposia on contemporary paganism and on non-institutional religion).

 After successfully completing this course,

-• students have obtained knowledge about the ideas, practices and history of a number of new religions and of the New Age milieu.
+• students have obtained knowledge about the ideas, practices, history, and social organisation of a number of new religions and of the New Age milieu.

 • students know and understand the most important concepts and theories about new religions and alternative spirituality in the study of religion.

-• students can independently apply those concepts and theories to second-hand and self-collected empirical material.
+• students can independently apply those concepts and theories in the analysis of primary sources.

 Mode of instruction

-The final mark will be determined as a weighed average of three marks:
+The final mark will be determined as a weighted average of two marks:

 Registration Studeren à la carte and Contractonderwijs